The basic unspoken concern of most Christian believers is whether they are in proper fellowship with the Lord at any given moment.

 And by “fulfillment”, I don’t mean that we just see the Lord as the provider of our deliverance or blessings.
 I mean that we see the Lord as being the fulfillment.
 As the Lord being the actual source of our blessing — the source, the provider, and the blessing itself.

 God said to Abram, “After these things the word of the LORD came unto Abram in a vision, saying, Fear not, Abram: I am thy shield, and thy exceeding great reward.”
 (Genesis 15:1)

 Those are remarkable words.
 Because they indicate that the Lord is, Himself, our reward.
 Not just the provider of rewards as things.
 But the Person of God actually being our reward.

-This simple truth is the key to our joy in this eternal life we have begun to live in Christ.
+This simple truth is the key to our joy in this eternal life we have already begun to live in Christ.

 We must see Jesus Christ as all that our souls need.
 “For in Him dwelleth all the fulness of the Godhead bodily.”
 (Colossians 2:9)

 When the Old Testament speaks of God setting a man in a “large place” (Psalm 118:5), I think this is a way of expressing the fullness of God.
 Because God takes us out of a spot of being trapped and without options or hope and brings us into a wide place where we can breathe.

 And He shows us how all things are opened up for us.
 How we are now set free from the bondage we previously were held under.

 When the Lord delivers us, He shows us that He is more than just an idea or a distant God making demands upon us.
 He brings us to a place where He reveals that He is able, in Himself, to meet every infinite longing and need of our souls and spirits.